Mentoring within the Academy Keynote

-Every year, the MAC Mentoring Program, in collaboration with OISE and other campus partners, hosts the MAC Public Keynote on Mentoring within the Academy.
-This keynote initiative provides our broader Cornell community the opportunity to learn from scholar-practitioners nationally recognized for their work on improving mentoring practices and academic culture, climate, and sense of belonging within graduate education and the professoriate.
+Every year, the MAC Doctoral Peer Mentoring Club, in collaboration with OISE and other campus partners, host the Mentoring within the Academy Keynote.
+This public talk initiative provides our broader Cornell community the opportunity to learn from scholar-practitioners nationally recognized for their work on improving mentoring practices and academic culture, climate, and sense of belonging within graduate education and the professoriate.

 About Our Speaker